-And some stars — we’re looking at you, Emily Maynard — had the privilege of having two failed engagements from the franchise.
-With 41 combined seasons from the shows (not including Bachelor in Paradise or Bachelor Pad because LOL those stats are even worse), only a handful of Bachelor couples have actually made it down the aisle.
-And with stats like those, the odds are not on the side of these couples.
+Some stars — we’re looking at you, Emily Maynard — had the privilege of having two failed engagements from the franchise.
+With 41 combined seasons from the shows (not including Bachelor in Paradise or Bachelor Pad because those stats are even worse), only a handful of Bachelor couples have actually made it down the aisle.
+Sadly, the odds are not in favor of these couples.

 Needless to say, Bachelor Nation is filled with unconventional couples.
 Fans were shocked during season 16 after Life & Style exclusively broke the news that leading lady Clare wanted to “quit” because she had already “fallen in love” with Dale just 12 days into filming.
 They were engaged days later, and Tayshia Adams stepped in as the new Bachelorette to finish the season.